d4t06/Vue-Mobile/README.md

 -  Child component props will remind in init render and don't change, so use :key to make Vue track the change of the key, when the key change, the props will pass to child component

+## Define props

+-  Do not destruct props in order to keep is reactivity

 #### Listening Event

 -  v-on:click="cb" or @click="cb" or :onClick=""